TrimTeam/PyTrim/README.md

 - `-r, --report`: Generate reports about trimmed packages in the `pytrim_reports` folder
 - `-o, --output`: Create new debloated files in folder `pytrim_output` instead of overwriting originals
 - `-pr, --pull-request`: Create a Git branch and GitHub Pull Request with changes
+- `-v, --verbose`: Show detailed information about the trimming process.
 - `-V, --version`: Show version information
-- `-v, --verbose`: Show detailed information about the trimming process.
 - `-dp, --deptry`: Use deptry to find unused imports (requires deptry installed).
 - `-fd, --fawltydeps`: Use fawltydeps to find unused dependencies (requires fawltydeps installed).
 - `-gm, --generate-mappings`: Generate import mappings JSON file for specified packages (or use discovered packages if none specified), then run the full PyTrim analysis using the generated mappings.
 - `-mf, --mappings-file MAPPINGS_FILE`: Use custom import mappings JSON file instead of built-in mappings.
-- `-e, --exclude`: Exclude specific dependencies from the removal process.E.g. a transitive dependency that needs its version pinned.
+- `-e, --exclude`: Exclude specific dependencies from the removal process.
+E.g., a transitive dependency that needs its version pinned.
 - `PROJECT`: Project root directory (default: current directory)

 ### Examples